jordankoschei/2022/_posts/2019-03-03-ux-research-anecdote.md

 ---
-title: An Anecdote on the Importance of UX Research
+title: The Importance of UX Research (an Anecdote)
 categories: Design
 ---